Waheeda Rehman: Widespread success

 The actress next ventured into Bengali film-making with Satyajit Ray's film Abhijan (1962).
 Following this, she played a murder suspect in Baat Ek Raat Ki (1962), a girl embroiled in a sibling feud in Rakhi (1962) and an infertile woman in Ek Dil Sau Afsane (1963).
 As a leading lady, she was cast opposite many familiar faces of Hindi Cinema; notably, this includes Sunil Dutt in Mujhe Jeene Do (1962), Nirupa Roy in Kaun Apna Kaun Paraya (1963) and Biswajit in the horror film Kohraa (1964), the drama Majboor (1964), and the psychological-thriller Bees Saal Baad (1962)—the latter becoming the highest-grossing Hindi film of 1962.
-At the end of 1964, Rehman became the third-highest paid actress in Hindi films, from 1959 to 1964.
+At the end of 1964, Rehman became the third-highest paid actress in Hindi films.